Choosing an EV – when you drive lots of miles for your job

 The benefits of an EV for longer distance drivers are the same as they are for drivers that cover fewer miles.
 But the savings have the potential to be far greater.

-This is why it makes sense to understand your journey needs and try to make an EV work for your business requirements.
-For today’s long-distance business drivers, it’s easier than ever before.
+This is why it makes sense to understand your journey needs and understand how to make an EV work for your business requirements.
+For today’s long-distance business drivers, choosing a suitable EV really is easier than ever before.

 electric car